Oswald Chew

 studies collected and published in America in 1928, under the title The stroke of the moment]; in 1933: Now is the Time to Abolish the War Debts... and on June 16, 1932 wrote in the New York Times about the matter.
 In 1940 he authored: For a Better World Tomorrow.

 Chew was a founding member of France Forever.

-On May 15, 1944, he wrote in the New York Times on De Gaulle that his "Stand approved; his committee, it is held, should hear civil rehabilitation."

 Chew died on 6 December 1949, in Radnor Township, Delaware, Pennsylvania.